EvanJarvis-Dev/Exosweeper/README.md

 # Exosweeper
 *A minesweeper clone built with C and raylib*

-A small minesweeper game built in 2025 as part of university coursework containing 3 different sizes of grid.
+A small minesweeper game built in 2025 as part of university coursework with custom art, a new cryo-stabiliser ability and 3 different grids to choose from.

 ![Gameplay Demo](resources/ExosweeperGameplay.gif)